Close Menu

 You can apply for Social Security Disability Insurance in person at your local SSA office.
 Also, you can apply for benefits over the phone or online at the Social Security website.
 You can apply for Supplemental Security Income (SSI) benefits in the same way.
 Whether you apply online or in person make sure you complete your application.
 The SSA deals with thousands of cases on a daily basis.
 If there are errors in your application, then it will delay your case.

-If you have any new visits to the hospital or progress notes from doctor visits, then you will also need to send those to the SSA.
+If you have any new visits to the hospital or progress notes from doctor visits, then you also need to send those to the SSA.
 The more medical evidence you have showing your symptoms, the better your chance of winning benefits.
 If you do not have enough medical evidence, then request an exam from one of SSA’s doctors.
 The SSA provides these exams at no cost to you.

 WIN BENEFITS FOR DIABETES USING YOUR RESIDUAL FUNCTIONAL CAPACITY